upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

 - If you don't like the default look, use CSS to get rid of it.
 Don't ditch the tag!
 - If you do want the look but the tag doesn't describe your content, use CSS to duplicate the look.
 Ditch the tag!

+Note.
+The code snippets below measure screen content in rems.
+1rem = 10px.
+Using rems benefits people with low eyesight if they magnify screen content.

 ### 1. Give screenreaders a quick outline of your page with H-tags
 **H-tags are not a font size**
 - A sighted user understands the  structural hierarchy of a page at a glance.
 A big title sits at the top, and a hierarchy of subtitles is sprinkled through the content.
 Tables of contents and side issues are often fenced off in columns and boxes.